UBrau/SPARpipe/README.md

 **Tools to help design a SPAR-seq screen and extract results from raw sequencing data**

+**_NOTE: If you are looking for the application to detection of SAR!S-CoV-2 (Aynaud, Hernandez, Barucu et al., Nature Communications 2021), please checkout the 'COVID-19' branch_**

 Few bells and whistles, and still under development.
 Comes strictly 'as-is' - use at your own risk.

 SPAR-seq is a strategy to obtain a sequencing-based readout for a selected set of RNA processing